 Historical (and personal) notes: In addition to serving as a furniture store and art gallery, this castle-like building has hosted the Town House Restaurant in the 30s, the Llahngaelhyn jazz and coffee house from 1965 to 1968, Rapunzel's Tavern from 1975 to 1985, and the Scoundrel's Lair (and "Club Fiasco") briefly in the mid 80s.
 Scoundrel's Lair was booked by Jon Poneman of SubPop, and was one of the few pre-Nevermind clubs that booked alternative bands, including small touring national acts like the Cowboy Junkies and Dead Milkmen, as well as local bands like Green River, Soundgarden, The Melvins, Pure Joy, Room 9, Cat Butt and Girl Trouble.
 In addition to seeing several of those bands there, I remember a particularly rocking night with the Royal Crescent Mob, and also one night there when I first really talked to the woman who would become my wife (after meeting at the Central Tavern before a Sonic Youth show).

 Marko's is a very old, very laid back, and a bit artsy.
 It's under fairly new management, which has upgraded the beer choices.
 It has a mix of art on the brick walls, a pressed tin ceiling, and a grand old oak back bar.
-The sign says that it was established during prohibition, in 1931, and it is unclear how soon it became a (legal) bar.
-It seems to have been by 1939, however, as I chatted with Alex, now 84, who remembered sneaking into the bar when he was 11.
+The sign says that it was established during prohibition, in 1931, and while it is unclear when it became a legal bar, it seems highly likely that this was shortly after the federal Beer and Wine Revenue Act took effect in April 1933.
+Two daughters of founder Marko Korich, Mary and Eva, have left audio recordings describing their father buying the place around the start of the decade and selling wine he made in the basement as well as bootleg whiskey though prohibition.
+While at the bar I also chatted with Alex, now 84, who remembered sneaking into the bar when he was 11-- i.e. in 1939.
 (Alex's hearing is not what it used to be; when someone asked "Do you have email?" he responded, "Have female?")

 106 North First Street, Roslyn, Washington 98941 - (509) 649-2349